2,500-year celebration of the Persian Empire: Festivities

 On the final day, the Shah inaugurated the Shahyad Tower (later renamed the Azadi Tower after the Iranian Revolution) in Tehran to commemorate the event.
 The tower was also home to the Museum of Persian History.
 In it was displayed the Cyrus Cylinder, which the Shah promoted as "the first human rights charter in history".
 The cylinder was also the official symbol of the celebrations, and the Shah's first speech at Cyrus' tomb praised the freedom that it had proclaimed, two and a half millennia previously.
 The festivities were concluded with the Shah paying homage to his father, Reza Shah Pahlavi, at his mausoleum.

 The event brought together the rulers of two of the three oldest extant monarchies, the Shah and Emperor Haile Selassie I of Ethiopia.
 Emperor Hirohito of Japan was represented by his youngest brother, Prince Mikasa.
-By the end of the decade, both the Ethiopian and Iranian monarchies had ceased to exist.
+By the end of the decade, both the Ethiopian and Iranian monarchies had been abolished.

 Security

 Security was a major concern.
 Persepolis was a favoured site for the festivities as it was isolated and thus could be tightly guarded, a very important consideration when many of the world's leaders were gathered there.
-Iran's security services, SAVAK, captured and took into "preventive custody" anyone that it suspected of being a potential threat.
+Iran's security services, SAVAK, captured and took into "preventive custody" anyone that they suspected of being a potential threat.